erinvdoyle/instatrip/README.md

 ## Welcome Screen

 A colorful ASCII Art logo with the name of the application and its tagline form the top of the *Welcome Screen*.
-Beanth the art, the *Main Menu* instructs the user to decide whether to read about **InstaTrip**, *Start* the program, or visit the *Exit* screen.
+Beneath the art, the *Main Menu* instructs the user to decide whether to read *About* **InstaTrip**, *Start* the program, or visit the *Exit* screen.
 The input is validated for the three correct choices: 1, 2, or 3.

 <p align="center">
   <img src="assets/documentation/welcome.png">